hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 ### Example Workflow
 Description of the major workflow which illustrates all relevant "live programming" features.
 The workflow description should cover all major elements and interactions available.
 Augmented by annotated pictures and screencast.

+work setup
+- need multiple screens for live feedback
+- otherwise change screen (not that live)

 - setup karma ?